Congratulations to our 2019 Casey Tibbs Foundation Tribute Dinner Honorees!

 How to Nominate:

-Interested parties may turn in a nomination in by June 1, for next year’s Tribute Dinner.
-Forms are available on our home page. or visit the Rodeo Center.
+Interested parties may turn in a nomination in by June 1, for the current year's Tribute Dinner.
+Please contact Kalyn at the Casey Tibbs South Dakota Rodeo Center to obtain a nomination form.

 Each year the Casey Tibbs Foundation holds a Tribute Dinner to honor deserving individuals’ and families who have been involved in the world of rodeo and ranching in South Dakota.
 We do not consider this an induction into the Casey Tibbs South Dakota Rodeo Center because an induction is not necessary for individuals to be a part of the Rodeo Center.
 This is simply a way we can pay tribute to some very deserving people and help preserve the history of rodeo in our state.
 We do hope however, that the people we honor throughout the years will want to be a part of the Rodeo Center.
 Casey did not want the Casey Tibbs South Dakota Rodeo Center to become a “Hall of Fame” where people had to be inducted into to be able to be a part of.
 Therefore the Tribute Dinner was born.